yambo-code/yambopy/docs/source/tutorial.rst

              'BndsRnXp': [[[1,5],[1,10],[1,20],[1,30],[1,40],[1,50]],''] ,
              'GbndRnge': [[[1,5],[1,10],[1,20],[1,30],[1,40],[1,50]],''] }

-The class ``YamboIn`` includes the function ``optimize``, which is call here:
+The class ``YamboIn`` includes the function ``optimize``, which is called here:

 .. code-block:: python

     y.optimize(conv,run=run,ref_run=False)

-This optimization function just need the convergence dictionary and the run instructions, given by the function:
+This optimization function just needs the convergence dictionary and the run instructions, given by the function:

 .. code-block:: python